-The barrel is made with a double wall construction which adds extraordinary trampoline effect to it.
-This means that the players are able to get maximum bounce out of it.
+The barrel is made with a double-wall construction which adds an extraordinary trampoline effect to it.
+This means that the players are able to get a maximum bounce out of it.

 The handle is manufactured using the D-Fusion 2.0 handle technology which virtually eliminates any sting or vibration on the handle.
 Even on powerful impacts, a player feels absolutely no feedback on the handle.

 The two-piece manufacture design of the bat makes it possible to offer a larger sweet spot.
 Players don’t need to break in the bat and it is ready for some heavy-duty hitting on the field right out of the wraps.